 Obstacles to becoming a farmer:

 Little security in investment of time and money

 Lack of knowledge in what to grow and what will sell in the market

 Lack of employees or help when lots of work is needed and for selling the products in the markets.

 No stable income nor security if one becomes injured.

-The Noosa Biosphere Agriculture Hub will create a path forward for new farmers.
-Noosa Council and the NBRF, as peak bodies, can facilitate land, water and tools for farming.
+The Noosa Agriculture Hub will create a path forward for new farmers.
+Noosa Council and the Nossa Biosphere Reserve Foundation, may be able to facilitate land, water and tools for farming.
 An advisory board will oversee a wide educational program from understanding soil, to growing and harvesting, to selling, cooking and value adding to the produce.
 Furthermore, new products can be made and marketed under the Noosa banner eg. cassava flour, green banana flour and other niche products.
 The food sector aligns with tourism as well because Noosa is a food destination.
 The NBRF can work toward securing funding as needed for these projects.

 The goal is a 5-to-7-year program for new farmers to become thoroughly knowledgeable and enmeshed in Noosa farming and food industries.
 The essence of the program is to create well-educated, well-rounded food producers who have a wide knowledge base from growing to distributing and even cooking local produce.
 The graduates will continue to farm in Noosa and find their preferred niche in the industry.